abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     slightly different definitions exist in the literature.
 In particular, some instances fix - in a way or another - the number of vehicle to be used.

-    In this manual, we will use the definition given by ... in ... .
+    In this manual, we will use the definition given by Gilbert Laporte in [Laporte1992]_.
+In this article, a VRP

+    - has one depot;
+    - has an homogeneous fleet of vehicles, i.e. the costs to travel an arc are the same for all the vehicles;
+    - the number of vehicles can be fixed, bounded or free;
+    - the distances between two nodes don't need to be equal.

+    ..
+[Laporte1992]  G. Laporte. *The vehicle routing problem: An overview of exact and approximate algorithms*, European Journal of Operational Research, v.
+59(3), pp 345-358, 1992.

-    Below you can find a picture of a solution of the TSP with 280 cities (``a280``) in the section :ref:`section_visualization_epix_tsp`.
+    Below you can find a picture of a solution of a VRP with 32 cities (``A-n32-k5``) in the sub-section :ref:`section_visualization_epix_vrp`.

 Benchmark data